Book cover

 }

 In this solution, there is a subclass for each combination of features.
-Suppose the customer needs a UDP channel with a buffer and compression.
-For that, we have to implement UDPBufferedZipChannel as a subclass of UDPZipChannel, which, in turn, is a subclass of UDPChannel.
-As the reader may have realized, this solution using inheritance is almost unfeasible, as it results in an explosion in the number of classes related to communication channels.
+For example, suppose the customer needs a UDP channel with a buffer and compression.
+To meet this requirement, we have to implement UDPBufferedZipChannel as a subclass of UDPZipChannel, which, in turn, is a subclass of UDPChannel.
+As the reader may have noticed, this solution using inheritance is impractical, as it results in an explosion of the number of classes related to communication channels.

 Solution: The Decorator pattern offers an alternative to inheritance when we need to add new functionalities to a base class.
-Instead of using inheritance, composition is employed to dynamically add these functionalities to base objects.
-Therefore, Decorator is an example of applying the Prefer Composition over Inheritance principle, as we studied in Chapter 5.
+Instead of using inheritance, it employs composition to dynamically add these functionalities to base objects.
+Therefore, Decorator is an example of applying the Prefer Composition over Inheritance principle, which we studied in Chapter 5.

-When adopting a decorator-based solution, the client configures a Channel as in these examples:
+When adopting a decorator-based solution, the client configures a Channel as shown in the following examples:

 channel = new ZipChannel(new TCPChannel());